Tiangong space station: Propulsion

-Tiangong space station is fitted with conventional chemical propulsion and ion thrusters to adjust and maintain the station's orbit.
-Four Hall-effect thrusters are mounted on the hull of Tianhe core module.
+The Tiangong space station is fitted with conventional chemical propulsion and ion thrusters to adjust and maintain the station's orbit.
+Four Hall-effect thrusters are mounted on the hull of the Tianhe core module.
 The development of the Hall-effect thrusters is considered a sensitive topic in China, with scientists "working to improve the technology without attracting attention".
-Hall-effect thrusters are created with manned mission safety in mind with effort to prevent erosion and damage caused by the accelerated ion particles.
+Hall-effect thrusters are created with crewed mission safety in mind with an effort to prevent erosion and damage caused by the accelerated ion particles.

 A magnetic field and specially designed ceramic shield were created to repel damaging particles and maintain the integrity of the thrusters.
 According to a report by the Chinese Academy of Sciences, the ion drive used on Tiangong ran continuously for 8,240 hours without a glitch during the testing phase, indicating its suitability for Tiangong's designated 15-year lifespan.
 These are the world's first Hall thrusters to be used on a human-rated mission.

 Robotic arms

 The Tiangong station features five robotic arms.
 The longest one is the 10-meter-long, ISS Canadian-style SSRMS robotic arm, nicknamed Chinarm, mounted on the Tianhe core module.

 The Wentian module features a smaller, 5 m long SSRMS robotic arm that is 5 times more accurate in positioning than the Chinarm.
 The Wentian arm is primarily used to transfer extravehicular experiments and other hardware outside the station during astronaut EVAs.
 A dual-arm connector is installed on the Chinarm, providing it the capability to link with the Wentian robotic arm, extending its reach and weight-carrying limits.

 The Mengtian module carries a payload release mechanism, installed to assist in cargo transfer.
 The robotic arm can retrieve experiments from the cargo airlock, then install them onto the external adapters fitted on the module exterior.
 It can also be used to launch microsatellites.

-Two Indexing robotic arms are fitted on top of docking ports for the two laboratory modules to help relocate them during construction.
+Two Indexing robotic arms, developed by the Shanghai Academy of Spaceflight Technology, are fitted on top of docking ports for the two laboratory modules to help relocate them during construction.